2brownc/grind75-js/src/array/ThreeSum/README.md

 - Input: `nums`
 - Output: `triplets`
+- Sort the array, `nums` in an ascending order.
 - While traversing the array `nums`, consider an element `nums[pivot]`; skip any duplicates of the element.
 - Now select two pointers `nums[low]` and `nums[high] where `low = pivot + 1` and `high = nums.length - 1`.
 So at the start and end of the remaining array after `nums[pivot]`
 - Consider `sum = nums[pivot] + nums[low] + nums[high]`.